thomarite/ceos-testing/README.md

 I will try to add more examples.

+# Openconfig

+This is an attempto to use openconfig via ansible.

-### Openconfig
+### Get Config

 This has been quite hard so far.
-This simple test "oc-interface-info.yml" to get the interface config via netcong is based on [Anton Karneliuk blog](https://karneliuk.com/2018/08/new-netconf-modules-in-ansible-2-6-examples-for-arista-eos-cisco-ios-xr-and-nokia-sr-os/).
+This simple test "oc-get-interface-info.yaml" to get the interface config via netcong is based on [Anton Karneliuk blog](https://karneliuk.com/2018/08/new-netconf-modules-in-ansible-2-6-examples-for-arista-eos-cisco-ios-xr-and-nokia-sr-os/).
 One of the best blogs about network automation.

 I had to pip install "jxmlease"

 ```
-(testdir2) /ceos-testing/ansible master$ ansible-playbook playbooks/oc-interface-info.yml --limit=r1
+(testdir2) /ceos-testing/ansible master$ ansible-playbook playbooks/oc-get-interface-info.yml --limit=r1
-(testdir2) /ceos-testing/ansible master$ ansible-playbook playbooks/oc-interface-info.yml
+(testdir2) /ceos-testing/ansible master$ ansible-playbook playbooks/oc-get-interface-info.yml
 ```

 And all files are generated in /tmp: